SwissTonyStark/GameMindsDT/README.md

 *Here, the agent is tasked with finding a key to unlock the door, progressing to the next level.*

 ## Atari: Exploration and Objectives 🕹️
-We trained models on Atari games using a Decision Transformer to benchmark our approach against complex environments.
+We trained models on Atari games using a Decision Transformer to benchmark our approach against this visually rich and diverse environment, specially challenging due to the difficulty of credit assignment arising from the delay between actions and resulting rewards.
+For a detailed overview, refer to our [DT-Atari README](DT-atari/README.md).

 <p align="center">
   <img src="https://github.com/SwissTonyStark/GameMindsDT/assets/146961986/01c5365c-5b41-4ac1-8ca2-96e37aa74294" alt="Atari Games">